kineticfire-labs/semver-multi/README.md

 <p align="center">Figure 8 -- Removing an Existing Type Definition</p>

-#### Paths Field
+#### File Paths Field

-The `paths` field defines a list of one or more String regexes as paths in the repository that pertain to a scope or artifact.
+The `file-paths` field defines a list of one or more String regexes as paths in the repository that pertain to a scope or artifact.
 The client-side commit hook and server-side update hook validate the specified scope in the commit message against the references that actually changed in the commit.
-The commit is rejected if the paths of the changed references in the commit do not agree with the regex path(s) specified by the scope(s)'s `paths` field.
+The commit is rejected if the paths of the changed references in the commit do not agree with the regex path(s) specified by the scope(s)'s `file-paths` field.

-The `paths` field applies to projects only, not artifacts.
+The `file-paths` field applies to projects only, not artifacts.
 If paths are not defined for a scope, then it inherits the paths of its parent.
 The paths of an artifact's parent scope applies to the artifact.

-The paths regex in the `paths` field is applied as a regex match from the start to the end of the String for the paths in the changed references; the `paths` field should not include the start and end of String regex symbols.
+The paths regex in the `file-paths` field is applied as a regex match from the start to the end of the String for the paths in the changed references; the `file-paths` field should not include the start and end of String regex symbols.
 A path definition must not begin with a '/'.

 ## Store Versioning Data in the Git Repository